HomeBlogThe Apokélypse: Pokémon, Addiction, Dopamine and Life

 POKÉMON GO AND DOPAMINE

-Release too much of this molecule, and our brain down-regulates the amount of receptors that uptake this transmitter.
+Release too much of this molecule and our brain down-regulates the amount of receptors that uptake this transmitter.
 This results in a decrease in those rewarding and pleasurable feelings.

-But tease the brain with just the right amount of stimulation, and it wants more.
+However, tease the brain with just the right amount of stimulation, and it wants more.
 Take it away at the right moment, and it doesn’t tip into the overload phase and desensitize the dopamine feels.

 Give the player a new Pokémon right out of the gate and allow them to enter the environment with the ability to seek out new ones that can appear at any moment and in any suburb, city, street, location.
 Find one, catch it, and dopamine is released.
 You want that feeling again?
 Then simply walk around until you find another.